OsiriX-Foundation/karnak/README.md

 - Enable Spring and Spring Boot for the project
 - Create a Spring Boot launcher from main of StartApplication.java
     - Working Directory must be the mvc directory
-    - In VM Options, add `-Djava.library.path="/tmp/dicom-opencv"`.
+    - In VM Options:
+      - Add `-Djava.library.path="/tmp/dicom-opencv"`.
 Note: the tmp folder must be adapted according to your system and `dicom-opencv` is mandatory as the last folder.
+      - Optional: Add `-Dvaadin.productionMode=true` to enable production mode
     - In Environment variables, add the following values.
 The following values work with our default configuration define with docker used for the development (see: "Configure locally Postgres database with docker") :
         - Mandatory: